 Here you will find useful information about ECA’s student representation system.

 First of all, let us introduce you to your School Representatives.
 Each School has two School Reps whose role is to listen to you and bring any issues you raise to the relevant staff and committee meetings, such as the Student-Staff Liaison Committee or your School Council.
-In ECA, the Undergraduate School Representative is Fiona Gray, and the Postgraduate School Representative is Tommaso Zerbi.
+In ECA, the Undergraduate School Representative is Fiona Gray and the Postgraduate School Representative is Enfys Evans.
 Feel free to get in touch with them if you feel that you have something important to say to the School!
 Your School also contains Class Representatives who work very closely with the School Representatives, EUSA and the staff to ensure you make the most out of your courses.
 Potential areas Class Reps may engage with are issues with feedback, course content, and suitability of assessment.